Tips for Overcoming Loneliness | JED

 Re-Categorize a Relationship

 Sometimes loneliness can be a result of feeling cut off from one person, or a group of people.
 This can be due to mismatched expectations or availability.
 If you find that you’ve tried to create the relationship you want but seem to be met with no real change, you may need to change your expectations, or “re-categorize” the relationship.
 For instance, if you have a school friend that you studied with often during the school year, but things have tapered off since the semester or school year ended, instead of expecting the same quality of friendship as before, and repeatedly being upset or disappointed, accept the change in the friendship (which might be temporary).
-You can find some other useful tips at Friendships Change.
-Here’s How to Deal.

 See a Therapist

 Of course, therapists, counselors, and support groups can help give you resources to cope with loneliness, improve your social connections and communication, and give you a safe space for your feelings of loneliness and other emotions.
-Therapy doesn’t have to be a last resort and there’s nothing wrong with seeking help as soon as you feel down.
+Therapy doesn’t have to be a last resort, and there’s nothing wrong with seeking help as soon as you feel down.
 The important thing is to do what you need to do to feel better.